hoojianliang/saltedfishto/wp-content/plugins/folders/readme.txt

 A live demo for the Folders plugin is available at <a href="https://demo.premio.io/folders/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

 == Changelog ==

+= 2.8.1 =
+Bugs fixed

+= 2.8 =
+We’ve keyboard shortcuts and added the option to clean unused media library files in the Pro version.
+We’ve also fixed some bugs :)

 = 2.7.5 =
 Bugs fixed